-The DAC shall be the primary interface between the members of the CMS and the Office of the Dean.
-The DAC shall include the Dean, other administrators, and those voting faculty, students, and staff members elected to represent their colleagues within the College.
 The composition of the DAC, its functions, and its meeting schedule are defined in the Constitution section of this document.
 Elections shall be held in the summer semester, prior to the first fall meeting.
 The outgoing members of the DAC shall conduct the election by providing ballots to each voting constituency of the CMS and shall tally the votes.
 Each of the seven representatives who receive the greatest numbers of votes shall serve on the DAC.
 At the first fall meeting of the DAC, continuing, incoming, and outgoing members shall attend.
-In the event of a resignation, the DAC chairperson shall appoint the runner up of the most recent election, until the term has expired.
+In the event of a resignation, the DAC Chair shall appoint the runner up of the most recent election, until the term has expired.